 - Purchase the complete Expat Arrivals Munich Guide (PDF)

-Expats wanting to work in Munich are likely to face stiff competition in the job market.
+Expats looking for a job in Munich are likely to face stiff competition in the job market.
 The standard of education in Munich is high and the city hosts numerous academic institutions, so residents are often highly qualified and skilled.
 This, coupled with a focused work ethic, is the driving force behind the city's many innovative industries.

 Core sectors include information and communication technology, automotive engineering, aerospace, life sciences and finance, while the media and publishing sector is claimed to be the largest in Europe.